Nigel has been playing video games ever since he first picked up a Master System controller in his diapers. Nintendo fanboy.

-In this alternate timeline, in order to deal with a backlog of court cases a new justice system is introduced in the early 2010s called "The Initial Trial System."
-Trials are limited to only three days of length, and if the defense attorney cannot prove his client's innocence in court during that time, then the charges stand and the case moved to a higher court for determining the sentence (Hence, why this is referred to as an "initial trial").
+In this alternate timeline, in order to deal with a backlog of court cases, a new justice system is introduced in the early 2010s called "The Initial Trial System."
+Trials are limited to only three days of length, and if the defense attorney cannot prove his client's innocence in court during that time, then the charges stand and the case is moved to a higher court for determining the sentence (Hence, why this is referred to as an "initial trial").

 Features of the "Initial Trial System" include:

-- It lays with the defense to prove the defendant's innocence (no presumption of innocence)
+- It lays with the defense to prove the defendant's innocence (no presumption of innocence).

 - No jury.
 All trial's are performed by judge (Except for one trial, as part of an experiment to reform the justice system).
-There are also no "lay judges," however a judge may also question witnesses in addition to cross-examinations performed by the defense.
+There are also no "lay judges," however, a judge may also question witnesses in addition to cross-examinations performed by the defense.